beallen/TestingGrounds/README.md

 1) Clone into this repository.
 2) Revert your local copy to following commit (*Correct tasks two*).
 ![](gifs/takingitback.gif)
 3) Revert back to the latest commit.
-4) Move from the main branch to the secondary branch.

 Team exercises:
 1) Clone into your partners repository.